What Can Cause the Wearing of Natural Tooth Enamel?

 - Posted on: Sep 30 2019

 Tooth erosion, or the loss of natural tooth enamel, is a condition that needs to be addressed with the assistance of a professional dental team.
 Drs.
-Chong Lee, Joseph Oh, Kirsten Lee, and Judy Kwon of McLean, VA are committed to helping patients keep their teeth strong and healthy.
+Chong Lee, Joseph Oh, and Kirsten Lee of McLean, VA are committed to helping patients keep their teeth strong and healthy.
 Our dentists at Galleria Dental Associates encourage patients to speak to our team about tooth erosion and restoration.

 What is tooth enamel?